 I did some research to find out the best ways to regain your confidence after a bad relationship and combined them with my own experiences to give you a list of the do’s and don’ts.
 Good things and new experiences are on the horizon and it doesn’t have to take a long time to get over the unending negative thoughts that come with the end of a romantic relationship.

 So, how do you regain confidence after a failed relationship?
 Give yourself some space to heal.
 Create some distance between you and your ex.
 Find the compassion to forgive yourself and your ex.
 Work really hard on restoring your sense of wellness.
 Focus on things that make you happy.

 I will never forget the tall, lanky cashier at Books a Million.
 He said, “Good luck.”
-I was locked and loaded with 7 new self-help books to help me rehabilitate my self-esteem after the breakup with Tom (name changed).
+I was locked and loaded, taking the first step with 7 new self-help books to help me rehabilitate my sense of self-worth and mental health after the breakup with Tom (name changed).